 What is Local Finder?

 Google Local Finder is the expanded local results page that appears when you click 'More places' in the Local Pack.
-Learn how it works and optimization strategies.
+Learn how it works and optimization.

 What is Local Finder?